07803492177/swift-evolution/proposals/000b-consuming-nonconsuming.md

 By default the Swift compiler uses simple heuristics to determine whether a function takes ownership of its arguments.
 In some cases, these heuristics result in compiled code that forces the caller or callee to insert unnecessary copies and destroys.
-We propose new `consuming` and `nonconsuming` keywords to allow developers to override said compiler heuristics and explicitly chose the convention used by the compiler when writing performance sensitive code.
+We propose new `consuming` and `nonconsuming` argument type modifiers to allow developers to override said compiler heuristics and explicitly chose the convention used by the compiler when writing performance sensitive code.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/)